How to Start an Online Business: Everything You Need to Know

 Regardless of what route you go, you’re going to want to keep it user friendly.
 Don’t make it difficult to purchase your product!
 Only use one, or at most two fonts (preferably on a white background), and make navigating simple and consistent.
 Research goes back and forth on collecting email addresses as soon as a buyer enters your website.
 Too soon and the buyer can’t leave fast enough, but if it’s too late in the game, he or she will think they understand what you’re offering and not think you have anything else to give.
 It might take some experimenting on your part to determine when and where to get emails.

 As for actually building your website: there are many options out there.
-Wordpress is by far the most popular right now.
-It’s free, they have thousand of templates to choose from, and it’s easy to use.
+WordPress is by far the most popular right now.
+It’s free, they have thousands of templates to choose from, and it’s easy to use.
 Don’t think that it’s visually boring, though.
-On the contrary, all of their templates look very professional when all is said and done.
+On the contrary, all their templates look very professional when all is said and done.

 Going the pay-per-click route is a smart way to get web traffic.
 For one, people don’t have to find it.
 It will show up on their search pages almost instantly.
 Secondly, it gives you an opportunity to test out different ads—figuring out which words pull in more traffic, which pictures were bigger eye-catchers, etc. Once you figure out what works, you can put those pictures and specific words into your website.
 Doing this will help your sales, and help your site work its way up the search rankings.